-ABCs of ADR and So Much More - A Complete Practice Guide for Judges and Lawyers
+ABCs of ADR and So Much More - A Complete Practice Manual for Lawyers and Judges

 Expected early 2025.
 Pre-order your copy now!